SAP-samples/btp-kyma-multitenant-extension/documentation/prepare/setup-btp-environment/README.md

 # Set Up the Provider Subaccount in SAP BTP

+## Using btp-setup-automator

+You can use the [btp-setup-automator](https://github.com/SAP-samples/btp-setup-automator) to configure the SAP BTP environment needed for the mission.
+You can find the instructions how to prepare the account in the [use case for our mission](https://github.com/SAP-samples/btp-setup-automator/blob/main/usecases/released/discoverycenter/3638-kyma-multitenant/README.md).

+As an alternative you can also setup the account manually following the steps described below.

 ## Create the Provider Subaccount

 To host the Easy Franchise application, we will create a provider subaccount.